akashrajguru/k8s-multic-prod/README.md

 volume which is not tied to any specific pod or any specific conatiner (can be seen as long-term persisten storage).
 It is outside of the pod and completly seprated from the pod.

 ##### Persisten Volume Claim in Kubernetes
 A persistent volume claim is a request for storage by a pod, similar to a pod requests compute resources.
 It provides an abstraction layer to underlying storage.
 For example, an administrator could create a number of static persistent volumes that can later be bound to one or more persistent volume claims.
-PVC can be statically provisioned or dynamically provisioned.
+PVC can be statically provisioned (created ahead of time) or dynamically provisioned (created on the fly).